-The programme is supported by 10 faculty members (4 professors, 2 associate professors, 2 assistant professors, 1 adjunct lecturer and 1 practicum coordinator) and 7 clinical supervisors.
-Many faculty members have had academic and/or clinical qualifications from different countries and experience of working in other universities.
-Clinical supervisors are licensed school psychologists in the Republic of Cyprus with a minimum of professional experience of 5 years post-graduation in various settings.
-They represent a variety of theoretical perspectives: systemic, CBT, ACT, behavioural).
+The programme is supported by 8 faculty members (4 professors, 1 assistant professor and 3 adjunct lecturers).
+Many have had academic and/or clinical qualifications from different countries and experience of working in other universities.

 3.3 Synergies of Teaching and Research